BabraSingh/Group4_Kaggle_ICR_Project/README.md

 https://www.kaggle.com/competitions/icr-identify-age-related-conditions/data - the link to access the competition.
 Following were the team members:
 SUBMITTED BY – GROUP 4 VANSHIKA (SID: 041044413) SARTAJ SINGH BABRA (SID: 041094831) NAITIK TALATI (SID: 041084256) SAIYAM SHAH: (SID: 041080364) JAY PATEL (SID: 041085500)

+Python Code File, Techinical Report - word doc and PowerPoint report are attached to get the deep insights

 ABSTRACT:
 The purpose of this report is to describe the creation and testing of a predictive model for age-related illness disorders.
 The Invitro Cell Research, LLC (ICR) competition aims to predict whether a person has one of three age-related medical disorders (Class 1) or none of these conditions (Class 0).
 The model is based on anonymized measures of health parameters to protect patient privacy.
 The goal of this competition is to simplify the process of determining whether someone has these medical disorders, which now includes a time-consuming and intrusive data collection process from patients.
 By utilizing crucial health variables while keeping patient details confidential, predictive models can assist shorten this procedure.